Children at risk of poverty or social exclusion

 Children with migrant background: A child is considered to have a migrant background if at least one of the parents living with him/her was foreign born.
 On the other hand, a child is considered to be native-born if both parents living in the household are native-born or, if there is only one parent in the household, that parent is native-born.

-Highest level of education attained by parents living in the child's household: The classification of educational activities is based on ISCED — the International Standard Classification of Education — UNESCO 1997.
+Highest level of education attained by parents living in the child's household: The classification of educational activities is based on ISCED — the International Standard Classification of Education — UNESCO 2011 version.
 It has the following categories:

 - ISCED 1 — primary education